andyathsid/acnesense-web-monorepo/api/README.md

   - `skin_tone` (string): User's skin tone (e.g., "Fair", "Medium", "Dark")
   - `skin_sensitivity` (string): User's skin sensitivity (e.g., "Low", "Medium", "High")
 - `model` (string, optional): The LLM model to use (default: "qwen2:7b")

+## Multilingual Parameters

+The following parameters can be added to the `/question`, `/diagnosis`, and `/combined-diagnosis` endpoints:

+- `target_language` (string, optional): Language code for the response (e.g., "en", "fr", "es", "de")
+- `translation_method` (string, optional): Translation method to use:
+  - `"google"`: Use Google Translate (default)
+  - `"llm"`: Use the LLM model for translation
+  - `"both"`: Return translations from both methods for comparison

+If the target language is not specified or is set to "en", no translation will be performed.

 ## Error Responses